trezor/trezor-firmware/docs/common/communication/passphrase.md

 # Passphrase

-As of 2.3.0 we have changed how [passphrase](https://wiki.trezor.io/Passphrase) is communicated between the host and the device.
+As of 1.9.0 / 2.3.0 we have changed how [passphrase](https://wiki.trezor.io/Passphrase) is communicated between the host and the device.
+For migration information for existing Hosts communicating with Trezor please see this [document](passphrase-redesign-migration.md).

 Passphrase is very tightly coupled with _sessions_.
 The reader is encouraged to read on that topic first in the [sessions.md](sessions.md) section.